-- Keep all your papers (or letters) together from the West Virginia Department of Health and Human Resources (DHHR). - Attend all scheduled meetings with DHHR. - Call your Case Manager or your Resource Consultant if you get a letter that you do not understand. - Keep all meetings with the Assessment Coordinator from KEPRO to determine ongoing medical eligibility for the TBI Waiver Program. - You may ask others to be with you at your meeting with the Assessment Coordinator from KEPRO.
+- Keep all your papers (or letters) together from the West Virginia Department of Health and Human Resources (DHHR). - Attend all scheduled meetings with DHHR. - Call your Case Manager or your Resource Consultant if you get a letter that you do not understand. - Keep all meetings with the Assessment Coordinator from Kepro to determine ongoing medical eligibility for the TBI Waiver Program. - You may ask others to be with you at your meeting with the Assessment Coordinator from Kepro.
 It could be a family member, your Medical Power of Attorney (guardian or other legal representative), your Case Manager or your Resource Consultant.
-It is good to have another person at your meeting to help you. - Report any changes in your income or finances to DHHR.
+It is good to have another person at your meeting to help you. - Report any changes in your income or finances to DHHR. - Provide a safe environment for your TBI Direct Care Worker to work. - Do not yell or cuss your TBIW Personal Attendant. - Do not touch your TBIW Personal Attendant inappropriately or talk about touching your TBIW Personal Attendant Worker inappropriately. - Keep your home clear of debris and clutter and allow your TBIW Personal Attendant to clean your area as described in your Plan of Care. - Keep animals that are dangerous to or could harm your TBIW Personal Attendant or any TBI staff confined during service hours and visits. - People who do not live in the home should not be in the home during service time if they pose a problem to the TBI staff doing services-this includes anyone with a history of harassing or touching or threatening the TBI staff.